pengxy/SQuAD2_Analysis/README.md

 Any subjective comments in this repository only represents the idea of the owner (ymcui), and does not represent the claims of any organizations.

 ## Contact
-For any problems, please leave a message in the `Github Issues`.
+For any problems, or if you found that I missed something, please leave a message in the `Issues` tab.